jimshalo10/EpicGPULightMassPatch/README.md

 Click on the green "Code" button to get a zip which you unload into root DRIVE:\Program Files\Epic Games\UE_5.3

-This patch is currently UNTESTED, please test it!.
+This patch is currently UNTESTED, one user says it works! please test it!.
 Report your findings in the thread

 The test file is available in the post [Landscape test project](https://forums.unrealengine.com/t/gpu-lightmass-not-working-on-landscape/1371174/8)